LAST UPDATED: 5/11/23 – Photography Tips for Safaris in Africa

 Believe me, you are going to want to take A LOT of pictures when on safari.
 Being on safari in Africa is a wildlife photographer’s dream come true.
 You will be overwhelmed with the sheer abundance of amazing wildlife, all in their natural habitat.
 There is just something magical about that.

 The last thing you are going to want is to run out of memory cards half-way thru your safari experience.
 For this reason, I suggest you bring more memory cards than you think you will need.
-A general rule of thumb that I use is to guesstimate how many photos I think I will take, and then double it.
+A general rule of thumb is to guesstimate how many photos you think you will take, and then double it.
 I want to make sure I have enough memory cards to take at least that many pictures.

 Bring Plenty of Batteries

 You also want to make sure you have an adequate amount of camera batteries when you are on safari.
 Like with memory cards, if you run out of batteries, you will miss a lot of great photo opportunities.